-There’s nothing worse than waking up feeling more tired that when you went to sleep the night before.
+There’s nothing worse than waking up feeling more tired than when you went to sleep the night before.
 Waking up with a headache is even worse.
-Headaches are the “number one pain problem” in the U.S. and affect approximately 40% of individuals, according to the American Academy of Craniofacial Pain (AACP).
+It is estimated that headaches affect about 50% of adults around the world.

 Many tension headaches can be traced to “a bad bite” or dental stress, particularly tooth grinding.
 Also known as bruxism, tooth grinding is a common problem; one which could be helped by jawline slimming treatment.
 In addition to headaches, symptoms of teeth grinding include:

 - Facial pain and earaches

 It has been found that 70% of teeth grinding in adults is related to stress or anxiety.
 Other factors that contribute to teeth grinding include smoking, drinking alcohol, sleep apnea (pauses in breathing during sleep) and caffeine.
 Visit your dentist to discuss and potentially correct any issues you have from Bruxism.